 Introduction to the principles of dental public health, health literacy, oral epidemiology, evidenced-based prevention and control of oral disease on a population basis.
 Emphasis is on program assessment, planning, implementation, and evaluation for the development of community-based dental programs.
 This course prepares students for the role of oral health educator, client advocate and resource person in community settings. (offered fall) Prerequisites: DNTH 305, DNTH 306 or permission of the instructor.

 DNTH 414/514.
 Educational Concepts for the Health Professional I. 3 Credits.

 This course is designed to explore various educational concepts, principles and methods of teaching for adults.
 Students will learn to present educational information to a diverse client population, in a variety of settings, in an ethical and professional manner.
 Topics include, but are not limited to, objectives, planning, implementation and evaluation of instruction; instructional strategies; delivery models; presentation skills; and techniques for communicating health information.
-Prerequisites: permission of the instructor.
+Prerequisites: admission to the dental hygiene program.